-- Flood zone – Depending on your flood zone, your home will be required to be a certain distance off the ground and could require a specific type of manufactured home foundation as well as tie-down requirements.
+- Flood zone – Depending on your flood zone, your home may be required to be a certain distance off the ground and could require a specific type of manufactured home foundation as well as any tie-down requirements.

 To make sure your on-site construction is completed as smoothly as possible, you may need to work with your home center to hire contractors to handle the following tasks:

 - Securing a route for your home to be moved to your home site.
 This might mean having your city or county block off a transportation route for the date and time your home will be moved.

 - Securing transportation of your home.
 Your home consultant can help guide you on how the home will be moved to your site.

 - Checking your transportation route for anything that may block the way as you get closer to the delivery date, such as tree limbs that could be in the way.

 Your local home center and contractors will make sure you know about everything you need to prepare your site for your new, beautiful home.